Jonasthepanda67/Devblog/README.md

 *Bug reporting isn't currently enabled for this project.
 If you encounter any issues, feel free to download the project and make your own improvements!*

 ## 📜 Changelog

+### **V1.1.0**
+- Added an Admin Panel with a login for the author of the website to use
+- Added CRUD pages for handling posts, tags etc.
+- Implemented Create Post function
+- Implemented a few QOL functions like GetPostById and LoadListOfPosts

 ### **V1.0.0**
 - Added Class models, Repositories and Interfaces